The purpose of the Compensation & Management Development Committee (“Committee”) is to assist Board oversight of:

 - Approve the delegation of authority to the Head of Human Resources or other appropriate officer to administer and amend the corporation’s compensation and benefits programs, including the authority to interpret the program in individual cases when appropriate.

-- Periodically review diversity programs; evaluate the performance of key executives; review the succession plan for key executives, including the Chairman and the Chief Executive Officer; and make recommendations to the Board regarding key executives.
+- Periodically review and approve a written talent management program that provides for development, recruitment, and succession planning for key executives; review diversity programs; evaluate the performance of key executives; review the succession plan for key executives, including the Chairman and the Chief Executive Officer; and make recommendations to the Board regarding key executives.

 - Approve the corporation’s Business Principles and any material changes to such principles.

 - Review the corporation’s Conduct Risk Appetite Statement and any material changes to such statement.